SRV-YouSoRandom/juneo-docker-auto/README.md

-# JuneoGo Docker Auto Setup
+# Juneo Node with Docker Auto Setup

 This guide will walk you through setting up the Juneogo Docker container on your **Ubuntu** system.
 The instructions cover everything from installation to managing your Docker container.